How to purl stitch - 7 step tutorialPublished on May 30, 2019 By Sarah Jones 1 min read

-Most knitting is made up from knit and purl stitches, so on your knitting journey it’s important to master these two easy yet foundational techniques.
+Most knitting is made up from knit and purl stitches, so on your journey as you learn to knit, it’s important to master these two easy yet foundational techniques.
+Here, we'll be learning the purl stitch (p) and soon you'll be able to purl a row!

 The purl stitch is the opposite of a knit stitch.
 Instead of feeding your needle through the loop behind the needle in your left hand, you feed in-front.
 Where a knit stitch produces a flat stitch, a purl stitch will produce a ‘bump’ in your fabric, making it easy to identify one from the other!